What Is National Homeownership Month?

 Real estate industry professionals can also mark the special month by hosting a free homebuying seminar or volunteering for a community organization like Habitat for Humanity, which builds homes for those who need them the most.

-States, cities, towns, and counties can recognize National Homeownership Month by making proclamations and creating educational campaigns.
-Local governments can also play a role in helping root out discriminatory housing practices and take action to meet the growing demand for stable, affordable housing for everyone.
+Local governments play a role in helping root out discriminatory housing practices and take action to meet the growing demand for stable, affordable housing for everyone.

 What does the future of homeownership look like?

 With rising interest rates and home values, some might view future homeownership prospects as bleak.
 Limited inventory is challenging the current market, as homeowners with favorable mortgage rates are reluctant to sell.
-While higher mortgage rates typically result in lower home prices, the opposite has occurred due to this extreme inventory shortage.
-As of April 2024, the median sales price of single-family homes has risen 5% year-over-year to $389,400.

-Even in a challenging market environment, help is out there in the form of:
+A decade of underbuilding in the U.S. has contributed to a housing shortage of an estimated 4.5 million homes.
+However, even in a challenging market environment, help is out there in the form of:

 Prospective homebuyers who are currently priced out of the market can also consider a rent-to-own program.
-Such programs create a pathway to homeownership for those whose credit scores are less than stellar or who can’t seem to save up enough for a downpayment to keep pace with escalating property values and general inflation.
+Such programs create a pathway to homeownership for those whose credit scores are less than stellar or who can’t seem to save up enough for a down payment to keep pace with escalating property values and general inflation.

 In general, these programs allow home buyers to rent a desired property for a year and then have the option to purchase if they’re ready.
 That said, there can be cons to rent-to-own programs, so it’s important to do your research and talk to an advisor before making any arrangements.